-Blacklisting The process used to identify: (i) software programs that are not authorized to execute on an information system; or (ii) prohibited disclosure, including means for protecting personal privacy and proprietary information.
+Ensuring timely and reliable access to and use of information. availability blacklisting The process used to identify: (i) software programs that are not authorized to execute on an information system; or (ii) prohibited disclosure, including means for protecting personal privacy and proprietary information.